 - BTE hearing aids should be wiped daily with a clean, dry cloth.

 - Be sure to take the earmold off of the hook to clean it.
 Wiping your earmold daily and soaking it in warm, soapy water weekly will prevent staining and discoloration.

 - Let the earmold sit overnight so it can dry before you use it again.

 - Don’t use alcohol on earmolds as this could be damaging.

 BTE hearing aids have tubing which are typically changed every 6 months, although this may vary depending on the audiologist’s personal recommendations.

-Make sure you hold the device downward so any built-up wax or debris can fall out of the device.
+- Make sure you hold the device downward so any built-up wax or debris can fall out of the device.
 If there is still wax-build up inside any openings, use a wax pick or a wire loop to get the rest out.
-(Wax picks and wire loops are tools that are designed to safely remove wax and debris from hearing aid holes.)
-Wipe off your hearing aids with a soft cloth or a tissue after you’re done.
+(Wax picks and wire loops are tools that are designed to safely remove wax and debris from hearing aid holes).

 - Wipe off your hearing aids with a soft cloth or a tissue after you’re done removing wax.

 - Dry all individual parts of your hearing aid before reassembling it using a drying box/pouch.
 These devices circulate warm, dry air around the hearing aids and automatically switch off once the drying cycle completes.